bm-a/ESP8266-Home-Automation/README.md

 ## License

-This code is released under the [MIT License](https://opensource.org/licenses/MIT).
+This code is released under the GPL-3.0 LICENCE

 Please refer to the individual source files for any additional licenses or attributions.